imshambles/run_walk_classifier/README.md

 # run_walk_classifier
-This is an ML model for classifying if a person id walking or running.
+This is an ML model for classifying if a person is walking or running.